 Getting started with Bytesafe is easily done in minutes:

-- Create your account & admin user
+- Create your workspace & admin user

 - Use the npm client to publish and install packages from Bytesafe

 - Invite your team members